deepsea-inria/pbench/README.md

-pbench: a parallel algorithm benchmarking toolkit
+Pbench: a program benchmarking toolkit
 =================================================

-The `pbench` toolkit is a software framework whose purpose is to help programmers benchmark their programs, especially parallel programs.
+The `pbench` toolkit is a software framework whose purpose is to help programmers benchmark their programs, with particular support for parallel programs.
 The toolkit provides two command-line tools, namely `prun` and `pplot`, that are useful for small, explorative benchmarking scenarios.
+It also provides an OCaml library that is useful for writing sophisticated performance evaluations of one or more benchmark programs, and for generating polished tables and plots ready for incorporation in research papers.

-The `prun` tool organizes and executes measured runs of client-supplied benchmark programs.
+- The `prun` tool organizes and executes measured runs of client-supplied benchmark programs.
 Crashes and timeouts of benchmark programs are handled gracefully by `prun`.

-The `pplot` tool generates various human-readable output from the data collected by `prun` experiments.
+- The `pplot` tool generates various human-readable output from the data collected by `prun` experiments.
 Forms of output include latex tables, R bar and scatter plots, etc.
   Data that is output by `pplot` can be lightly processed, for example, to show the mean run time of a number of runs.
-Moreover, useful data, such as error bars, can be rendered by `pplot`.
+  Moreover, `pplot` can also render error bars.

-Also provided by `pbench` is an Ocaml library that is useful for writing sophisticated performance evaluations of one or more benchmark programs.
-The goal of the library is to assist experimentalists who want to make their experimental evaluations repeatable by other experimenters.
-To this end, we provide a few example programs that show how one can use our library to automate all or nearly all of the experimental evaluation of a research paper.
+- The OCaml library provided by `pbench` assists experimentalists who need fine-grained tuning of the runs and plots, and who want to make their experimental evaluations repeatable by other experimenters.
+The distribution includes example scripts using the lbirary.

 Requirements
 ------------